Windows icons locations. Where are the default icons stored?

 How are Windows icons stored?

 Icons are usually stored inside ICO files.
 However, ICO files have a big disadvantage: they can hold only one icon.
-Both Windows 10 and Windows 11 have lots of applications, folders, files, and shortcuts, and many of them use unique icons.
+Both Windows 10 and Windows 11 have lots of applications, folders, files, and shortcuts, and many use unique icons.
 If Windows had an ICO file for each icon it uses, that would make for a considerable number of icon files.

-To solve this problem, instead of using ICO files to store icons, Windows uses DLL files (and sometimes, also EXE files).
+To solve this problem, instead of using ICO files to store icons, Windows uses DLL files (and sometimes also EXE files).
 The main advantage of a DLL file is being able to hold multiple icons inside.
 As a matter of fact, you could compare an icon DLL file with a library of icons.
 When you want to change the icon of a particular file, folder, or shortcut, you can just set its icon location to point to a specific DLL file and a specific icon from it.

-Where are Windows default icons located?
+Where are default icons stored in Windows?

 %systemroot%\system32\imageres.dll